-This supplement provides detailed theoretical background, proofs, experimental settings, and additional results that complement the main paper.
-In \autoref{app:background}, we review essential background on the infinite-width limit of neural networks \citep{Lee2019} and how they relate to Gaussian processes \citep{Rasmussen2006}.
+We now present detailed theoretical background, proofs, experiment settings, and additional results that complement the main paper. \autoref{app:background} reviews essential background on the infinite-width limit of neural networks \citep{Lee2019} and how they relate to Gaussian processes \citep{Rasmussen2006}.
 We discuss the distinction and applicability of the two main kernel-based frameworks suitable for this type of analysis, namely, the neural tangent kernel (NTK) by \citet{Jacot2018} and the conjugate kernel, also known as the neural network Gaussian process (NNGP) kernel \citep{Neal1996, Lee2018}, which was the main tool for our derivations. \autoref{app:infinitewidth} formulates Fourier neural operators \citep{Li2021fno} under the mathematical abstraction that allowed us to derive the operator-valued kernel for neural operators.
-The proofs of the main theoretical results then appear in \autoref{app:theory}, including the construction and properties of the operator-valued kernel and the correspondence between trained neural operators and their GP limits. \autoref{app:experiments} describes the PDE benchmarks considered, notably Darcy flow and shallow water equations, alongside their respective objective functionals for optimization tasks.
-Experiment details, hyperparameter settings, and baseline implementation details are provided in \autoref{app:settings}.
+The proofs of the main theoretical results then appear in \autoref{app:theory}, including the construction and properties of the operator-valued kernel and the correspondence between trained neural operators and their GP limits. \autoref{app:experiments} describes the PDE benchmarks considered, namely Darcy flow and shallow water equations, alongside the respective objective functionals for optimization tasks.
+Experiment details, hyperparameter settings, and baseline implementation details are provided in \autoref{app:settings}. \autoref{app:extra} presents results on an experiment with a single-hidden-layer neural operator validating our theoretical results.
 Lastly, we discuss limitations and potential broader impact in sections \ref{app:limitations} and \ref{app:impact}, respectively.